RustedBytes/audios-to-dataset/README.md

 - Recursively scans your input directory (with optional MIME-type filtering) and trims the traversal depth to a configurable level.
 - Batches audio into evenly sized databases with optional DuckDB or Parquet outputs and Hugging Face metadata embedded in the Parquet files.
-- Pulls per-file transcripts from a companion CSV so you can ship audio + text pairs without post-processing.
+- Pulls per-file metadata (CSV or JSONL) so you can ship audio + text pairs and any extra fields without post-processing.
 - Parallelizes decoding and packing across a configurable number of threads to keep local ingestion fast.
 - Populates audio duration by reading WAV headers when available, keeping non-WAV formats in the dataset with a zero duration fallback.